Top 50+ Cypress Interview Questions & Answers

 Ans:

-50. How does Cypress handle test reporting and examination, and the lessons that may be learned from Cypress test results?
+50. How does Cypress handle test reporting and what insights can be gained?

 Ans: